terser/website/docs/api-reference.md

 - Object properties can be added, removed and modified (not prevented with `Object.defineProperty()`, `Object.defineProperties()`, `Object.freeze()`, `Object.preventExtensions()` or `Object.seal()`).
+- `document.all` is not `== null`
+- Assigning properties to a class doesn't have side effects and does not throw.

 ### Build Tools and Adaptors using Terser